 In 2001, we completed a renovation to our headquarters, including a large addition to the original farmhouse.
 Throughout the design and construction process, we were careful to minimize environmental impacts.
 A geothermal system takes advantage of the earth’s constant temperature to heat and cool the building, while the extensive use of glass and exterior shades allow us to reduce heating costs in the winter and lighting costs year-round.

-- Wear long pants and long sleeved shirts—poison ivy and brambles may be present.
+- Wear long pants and long sleeved shirt to protect against thorns, brambles and insects.
+No shorts, please.

-- Ticks and bugs are possible in all temperatures.
+- Ticks and bugs are possible, bugspray recommended.

 Events may be cancelled due to inclement weather or low registration.
 In that case, we will make every effort to update our website and contact registrants.
 Note that we cannot offer refunds of paid registrations or ticket purchases, but rest assured that your donation will help us in our work to save open space, care for nature, and connect people to the outdoors.

 Attendance at Natural Lands programs and events constitutes consent to be photographed for use in print and electronic media.
 Images will not be identified using full names without written approval from the individual.
 Please notify Natural Lands staff if you would prefer that your photo not be used.

 By registering for this event, I, as the participant, and/or parent or legal guardian of a minor participant, do hereby understand and acknowledge that by participating, in this, or any, Natural Lands’ event or activity, I am agreeing to indemnify and hold harmless Natural Lands, their respective administrators, directors, agents, officers, members, volunteers, employees, other participants, any sponsors, advertisers, and, if applicable, owners and lessors of premises on which the Activity takes place, (each considered one of the “RELEASEES” herein).